Hi it's Karena here, thanks for popping by and wanting to learn a little bit more about my business!

 So I took the leap and set up my business, opening on a 40+ sweltering day in November, with no air conditioning and a tiny sectioned off floor space in a very large tenancy, I was gobsmacked at the support!
 The uncomfortable hot conditions, didn't stop any of the locals driving down to show their support.

 I am constantly thankful for my returning customers and I welcome any new customers to come and support a small country business.
-If you do get a chance and are ever passing by, please call in and say hi to myself and my little shop assistant Sienna, we would love to meet you!
+If you do get a chance and are ever passing by, please call in and say hi to myself and my two little shop assistants Sienna and Charlie, we would love to meet you!

 Thank you for your time and interest in my business.